pgruener/public-ocr-api/README.md

 ## OCR_SANDBOX_PROCESSING

 Indicates if the container should run in sandbox mode.
-Usually you won't use this, as it's only purpose is to display some more information on the website, which informs the user, that this instance is a sandbox and might be restricted and limited in its functionality.
+Usually you won't use this, as its only purpose is to display some more information on the website, which informs the user, that this instance is a sandbox and might be restricted and limited in its functionality.

 ## OCR_SYSTEM_LANG

-Defines the default language of the webinterface.
+Defines the default language of the web interface.
 Currently only **en** and **de** are supported.

 The language is automatically influenced by the visitor's browser.
-If the visitor's preferred language is english, he'll get the page in english, no matter which setting was chosen here.
+If the visitor's preferred language is English, he'll get the page in English, no matter which setting was chosen here.

 It's just the fallback value for those, who don't speak a supported language or prevented their browser